lanainland/lanainland.github.io/_travel/giza_pyramids.md

 category: egypt
 ---

 It really feels epic to be standing on these grounds!
-These images of pyramids, depicted in history and ingrained in our imaginations since childhood, finally materialising right in front of me feels like a surreal moment.
+Images of pyramids, depicted in history and ingrained in our imaginations since childhood, finally materialising right in front of me feels like a surreal moment.

-What’s amazing about monuments like these is how connected they make us feel to the people that were there in ancient times.
+The amazing thing about monuments like these is how connected they make us feel to the people that were there in ancient times.
 Touching the very same pieces of stone carved and transported by human hands 5000 years ago is a really humbling experience.

 ![the sphynx and pyramids](./assets/img/travel/egypt/giza_pyramids/pyramids2.jpg){: width="100%"}